NASA-IMPACT/marine_debris_ML/README.md

                         --path_to_label=data/marine_debris.pbtxt \
                         --test_image_path=path/to/test/image/tiles
 ```
 This code will read through all your test images in `path/to/test/image/tiles` folder and output the final prediction into the same folder.
-You will see a final prediction like this the first graph shows above.
+You will find new images in `test_image_path` with the `_test` suffixed to the end of the file basenames.
+The are images with the predicted bounding boxes and confidence scores plotted on top.
+As well, you will find a multipolygon geojson of predicted bounding boxes in the `test_image_path`.

 Option for flags: